Charcoal-SE/charcoal-se.github.io/training/charcoal.md

 ---

 # 1. What's Charcoal?
-Charcoal is a user-run volunteer organisation that aims to help keep Stack Exchange sites free of spam.
+Charcoal is a user-run, volunteer organisation that aims to help keep Stack Exchange sites free of spam.

-To do that, we have a [team of people][people], and a bot, [SmokeDetector][sd].
+To do that, we have a [team of people][people], and a bot named [SmokeDetector][sd].
 SmokeDetector detects spam and reports it to our chatroom, [Charcoal HQ][hq]; the people present in that room review the reports and take whatever actions are necessary on them.

 We keep track of the spam we've caught in our web dashboard, [metasmoke][ms], to enable us to analyse our results and improve our detection techniques.
-We don't aim for zero false positives, but for zero false negatives - ideally, we'd like to never miss a spam post.
+We don't aim for zero false positives, but for zero false negatives.
+Ideally, we'd like to never miss a spam post.

 ## Who's Who?
 We try to keep hierarchy to a minimum, but of course there has to be a minimal amount.
 We